dev-academy-programme/computer-setup/ubuntu-setup.md

 # Ubuntu Computer Setup for EDA

-Pro-tip: There's a copy button hidden in the top-right of each code block for easy copy/pasting.
+**Pro-tip:** There's a copy button hidden in the top-right of each code block for easy copy/pasting.

 ![Screen Shot of clicking on the copy button](https://user-images.githubusercontent.com/47387/161153831-7a3ca544-0ad2-4977-aec8-92436f1a6bc5.png)

 ## 1. Installing the essentials

-First run this in your terminal to update your sources
+First run this in your terminal to update your sources:

 ```sh
 sudo apt-get update
 ```

-Then run this to install the packages we need
+Then run this to install the packages we need:

 ```sh
 sudo apt-get install build-essential python-is-python3 zsh